Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Introduction

-On the other hand, cavity optomechanical (COM) systems~\cite{Aspelmeyer2014RMP}, capable of cooling massive mechanical oscillators to their ground state~\cite{Rocheleau2010Nature,Connell2010Nature,Du2025PRA}, have emerged as a versatile platform for exploring a wide range of nonclassical effects~\cite{Xiong2015SCPMA}, including single-photon or single-phonon blockade~\cite{Rabl2011PRL,Zhai2019OE,Xie2017PRA,Zheng2019PRA}, quantum phase transitions~\cite{Lu2018PRAPP}, quantum chaos~\cite{Zhu2019PRA}, photon-phonon coherent conversion~\cite{Cirac1997PRL,Palomaki2013Nature}, and optomechanical Bell tests~\cite{Simon2018PRL}, to name a few.
+On the other hand, cavity optomechanical (COM) systems~\cite{Aspelmeyer2014RMP}, capable of cooling massive mechanical oscillators to their ground state~\cite{Rocheleau2010Nature,Connell2010Nature,Whittle2021Science}, have emerged as a versatile platform for exploring a wide range of nonclassical effects~\cite{Xiong2015SCPMA}, including single-photon or single-phonon blockade~\cite{Rabl2011PRL}, quantum phase transitions~\cite{Lu2018PRAPP}, quantum chaos~\cite{Zhu2019PRA}, phonon lasing~\cite{Sheng2020PRL}, and optomechanical Bell tests~\cite{Simon2018PRL}, to name a few.
 In a recent experiment, nonclassical correlations were even produced between light and $40\,\textrm{kg}$ mirrors~\cite{Yu2020Nature}, showing a joint quantum uncertainty below the standard quantum limit.
-A closely related research topic to the present study is the generation and manipulation of macroscopic entanglement~\cite{Vitali2007PRL,Genes2008PRA,Ghobadi2014PRL} and squeezing~\cite{Wollman2015Science,Agarwal2016PRA, Marti2024NP} involving massive mechanical oscillators.
-Recently, by exploiting the down-conversion interaction enabled by the radiation-pressure-induced nonlinear COM coupling~\cite{Aspelmeyer2014RMP,Xiong2015SCPMA}, remarkable progresses have been made towards the observation of quantum entanglement between light and motion~\cite{Riedinger2016Nature,Palomaki2013Science}, between propagating optical fields~\cite{Chen2020NC,Barzanjeh2019Nature}, and between massive mechanical oscillators~\cite{Korppi2018Nature,Kotler2021Science,Mercier2021Science,Riedinger2018Nature}.
-Meanwhile, numerous schemes for generating strong optical and mechanical squeezing beyond the $3$dB limit have been theoretically reported~\cite{Dassonneville2021PRXQ,Qin2022PRL,Kustura2022PRL} and experimentally demonstrated~\cite{Lei2016PRL,Jia2024Science,Kamba2025Science}, which provide an effective means to reduce the system fluctuations below the standard quantum limit.
-Particularly, recent studies have shown that COM systems with both linear (LOC) and quadratic (QOC) optomechanical couplings~\cite{Rocheleau2010Nature} exhibit a static mechanical response that is highly sensitive to the sign of the QOC interaction~\cite{Zhang2014SCPMA}, thereby enabling the improvement of mechanical squeezing and cooling~\cite{Xuereb2013PRA}, optical harmonic generation~\cite{Zhang2014PRA}, and optomechanical entanglement.
+A closely related research topic to the present study is the generation and manipulation of macroscopic entanglement~\cite{Vitali2007PRL,Genes2008PRA,Ghobadi2014PRL} and squeezing~\cite{Wollman2015Science,Agarwal2016PRA,Marti2024NP} involving massive mechanical oscillators.
+Recently, by exploiting the down-conversion interaction enabled by the radiation-pressure-induced nonlinear COM coupling~\cite{Aspelmeyer2014RMP,Xiong2015SCPMA}, remarkable progress has been made towards the observation of quantum entanglement between light and motion~\cite{Riedinger2016Nature,Palomaki2013Science}, between propagating optical fields~\cite{Chen2020NC,Barzanjeh2019Nature}, and between massive mechanical oscillators~\cite{Kotler2021Science,Mercier2021Science}.
+Meanwhile, by effectively reducing the quantum noise below the standard quantum limit, COM system also offers a powerful platform for generating strong optical and mechanical squeezing beyond the $3$-dB limit~\cite{Dassonneville2021PRXQ,Lei2016PRL,Kamba2025Science}, which is highly beneficial for high-precision quantum sensing applications.